MiriamCristinaZ/Code-Quiz/README.md

 ## Customization
 Modify the questions in the questions.js file to add or change quiz content.
 Adjust the timer duration in the logic.js file.

-## Deployment
-The deployed application is available at the following URL: <>
 ```